 To listen streaming music and moderate downloads – 0.3 Mbit/s

 if we add video to above – 1Mbit/s

 HD video and online gaming – 5Mbit/s

 Traffic is the amount of data that are transmitted over your Internet connection.
 Example for incoming traffic is web pages you download and for outgoing traffic is the email you send.

 Have in mind that all traffic is calculated – not just what you see.
 Your OS security updates, anti virus updates, technical overhead… etc.

 Your plan can have traffic limit or be unlimited.
 Some providers have also soft cap – this means that until you reach a limit you receive maximum speed and if you exceed the limit connection speed is significantly lowered.

-If you have unlimited traffic you are able to use as much as you speed will allow you to transfer.
+In the case where you have unlimited traffic, you are able to use as much as your speed will allow you to transfer.
 You need to choose the speed that you need.

 In case you have limits on the traffic you either pay the amount of traffic you use or you choose predefined amounts and pay for the extra.